July 11, 2017

 - Interested in being considered for the open position on the Cheshire Council on Aging.

 Mail and Correspondence:

-With all business finalized Paul motioned to close the meeting at 8:10pm; 2nd by Robert with a unanimous vote taken.
+With all business finalized, Carol motioned to close the meeting; 2nd by Ed with a unanimous vote taken.
 9:40PM

 Carole A. Hilderbrand, Board of Selectmen’s Secretary